krishnakashablalwani/ASTRA/app/backend/EMAIL_SETUP.md

 ```

 **Important:**
-- Use the exact SMTP Login from Brevo (not your email address)
+- Use the API key (not SMTP key) from https://app.brevo.com/settings/keys/api
 - EMAIL_FROM can be any sender address you want to display
-- Keep your SMTP key secret and never commit it to version control
+- Keep your API key secret and never commit it to version control

 ### 3. Admin Account